Travel insurance for Schengen Visa and travel to Europe

 When should I apply for a Schengen Visa?

 The earliest you can file a visa application is 6 months before the travel date, and the latest you can file a visa application is 15 working days before the travel date.
+It is recommended to file a visa application at least three weeks before your trip.
+However, consider starting your application even earlier during the high season.

 Does my travel insurance need to have Covid-19 coverage?